 Istanbul has multiple different religions and it's very long history.
 You can find people, palaces, museums – just anything that you want to see about Turkish culture you can find in Istanbul.
 Another pro of living and working in Istanbul is definitely the people.
 As I said before, they're super friendly, very warm and very welcoming.

-Being friends with Turkish people, as well as the other ex-pats in the city, you'll be able to have a great community of friends and it'll be really easy to find them working as an English teacher.
+Being friends with Turkish people, as well as the other expats in the city, you'll be able to have a great community of friends and it'll be really easy to find them working as an English teacher.
 Your salary will be more than enough live, play, and travel on.

 You won't have any trouble assimilating and getting into the groove of it.

-There's Cappadocia, which have a little fairy chimneys and great valleys to go hiking in as well as opportunities to go hot air ballooning.
+There's Cappadocia, which have little fairy chimneys and great valleys to go hiking in as well as opportunities to go hot air ballooning.

 The Cons of living in Istanbul

-the country's currency is the Lira.
+The country's currency is the Lira.
 And as I said, you'll be able to live very comfortably on the Lira in Turkey.
-However, as far as savings are concerned because the Lira is not the most stable currency, you probably won't be able to save when you convert that money back into your home currency.
+However, as far as savings are concerned, because the Lira is not the most stable currency, you probably won't be able to save when you convert that money back into your home currency.

 That is something to keep in mind.
-It's really, a break-even country.
-We would say not really a country where you'll be able to take big a chunk of money home.
+It's really a break-even country.
+We would say not really a country where you'll be able to take a big chunk of money home.

 Another con of living in Istanbul is there can be some civil, political unrest.
-While this doesn't affect your safety, usually expect to find and see a lot of demonstrations, especially if you live in the heart of the city, there are usually demonstrations that happen on Fridays and Saturdays.
+While this doesn't affect your safety, usually expect to find and see a lot of demonstrations, especially if you live in the heart of the city - there are usually demonstrations that happen on Fridays and Saturdays.

 It's not going to really affect your safety, but it can be a bit jarring to see thousands of people marching in the street.
 Turkish people are very politically active. and especially around election times, you'll be able to see a lot of demonstrations and protests.